chenllliang/MLS/README.md

 # Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation
 **News** 🚩
-- Release result of MLS in New O2M translation tasks.
+- Release result of MLS in new O2M multilingual translation tasks.
 2022.03.11
 - Release preprocessed data and model output.
 2022.03.05
 - Code released at Github.
 2022.03.04
 - Accepted by ACL 2022 Main Conference.
 2022.02.24